 Residents who live in nursing homes have protected rights by law, and deserve to be treated with the best care possible.
 But sadly, too many seniors who live in nursing homes suffer because of neglect, abuse, or other forms of mistreatment.
 There are many types of abuse that can occur in a nursing home, including abandonment, emotional abuse, financial exploitation, physical abuse, and sexual assault.
-As a Chicago, IL nursing home abuse lawyer from Disparti Law Group would suggest, if you suspect that your loved one is suffering from nursing home mistreatment, now is the time to intervene.
+As a nursing home abuse lawyer from Disparti Law Group would suggest, if you suspect that your loved one is suffering from nursing home mistreatment, now is the time to intervene.

 Elder abandonment occurs when a caregiver doesn’t help an older person who needs assistance, and would otherwise be unable to fend for themselves.
 Residents in a nursing home may be abandoned by assisted living facilities.
 There have been cases where residents have been released with or without informing family members.
 Residents with conditions like dementia, among others, may not know where they are or understand what they need to do to care for themselves.